-HC 130, Night Differential (GS employees only)
+1 HC 130, Night Differential (GS employees only)

-- 2 For temporary assignments/changes in hours made during the administrative workweek to a - different tour of duty, an employee is entitled to a night differential for a daily tour of duty that - 4 includes night work (6:00pm-6:00am).
-Advance notification (before the start of the work week) - of a change in the administrative tour-of-duty is not necessary when employees are assigned to a - 6 temporary tour-of-duty. - In accordance with 5 CFR 550.122, Temporary Assignment to a different tour of duty and 5 CFR - 8 610.121 Establishment of work schedules, within the BLM, when an employee is temporarily - changed to a different tour of duty in the middle of an administrative workweek, the change will - become effective and eligible for night differential the first day following the change to the - different tour of duty.
+- 2 For temporary assignments or changes in hours made to the tour of duty during the - administrative workweek, an employee is entitled to a night differential for a daily tour of duty - that includes night work (6:00pm-6:00am).
+Advance notification (before the start of the work - week) of a change in the administrative tour of duty is not necessary when employees are - 6 assigned to a temporary tour of duty. - 7 In accordance with 5 CFR 550.122, temporary assignment to a different tour of duty and 5 CFR - 8 610.121 establishment of work schedules, within the BLM, when an employee is temporarily - changed to a different tour of duty in the middle of an administrative workweek, the change will - become effective and eligible for night differential the first day following the change to the - different tour of duty.

 - An Example would be: An employee's normal work schedule is 6:30am to 3:00pm, Monday to Friday.
 On Tuesday, this same employee is temporarily changed to a daily schedule of work from 6:00am to 10:00pm every day.
 The hours from 6:00pm to 10:00pm would be eligible for night differential for base hours as well as overtime beginning on Wednesday.
 However, any hours worked beyond 10:00pm would be considered irregular overtime hours which is not eligible for night differential pay.
 The employee would only receive overtime pay for the hours worked beyond 10:00pm. - Extended shifts on a day-by-day basis would not be eligible for night differential (for neither base nor overtime hours).
-This would include extended staffing hours directed later in the day, initial attack assignments, etc. - Normal approved fire timekeeping documents are acceptable for recording night differential (i.e. OF-288, CTR, Field Time Report, etc.).
-All night differential hours for a calendar day (both base and overtime) should be coded in QuickTime to the "130" HC. - Supervisors (incident or home unit), should clearly communicate to employees their new - temporary tour of duty schedule when the assignment begins to prevent confusion.
-While written - 28 notification of the new temporary tour of duty schedule is not required, it is recommended that - employees on an assignment away from their home unit convey their temporary tour of duty - schedule to their home unit supervisor and timekeeper.
+This would include extended staffing hours directed later in the day, initial attack assignments, etc. - Travel time to and from the incident is not considered under night differential.
+Also review the Safety (Handbook 1112-1 Safety & Health Management) on Driving Limitations (e.g., fatigue, weather, poor road conditions, distance, illness, driving hours between 10 p.m. and 5 a.m.). - Normal approved fire timekeeping documents are acceptable for recording night differential (i.e. OF-288, CTR, Field Time Report, etc.).
+All night differential hours for a calendar day (both base and overtime) should be coded in QuickTime to the "130" HC. - Supervisors (incident or home unit) should clearly communicate to employees their new - temporary tour of duty schedule when the assignment begins to prevent confusion.
+While written - notification of the new temporary tour of duty schedule is not required, it is recommended that - employees on an assignment away from their home unit convey their temporary tour of duty - schedule to their home unit supervisor and timekeeper.